 Food Stamp Redemptions at New Hampshire Farmers’ Markets

-Of the 150 farmers who sell food at New Hampshire farmers’ markets, 30 farmers from three pilot markets will within three years collectively increase their revenue by accepting food stamp benefits.
-The goals of this project are consistent with the Northeast SARE outcome statement because they increase the profitability for a diverse set of farmers; and have a positive influence on their communities by increasing the accessibility of healthful food to an additional segment of customers.
+Within three years 40 farmers from three farmers’ markets in New Hampshire will collectively increase their revenue by accepting food stamp benefits.
+The goals of this project are consistent with the Northeast SARE outcome statement because they increase the profitability for a diverse set of farmers; and will have a positive influence on their communities by increasing the accessibility of healthful products to an additional subset of customers.